 Summer Academy is a SAFE and FREE program for City of Milwaukee residents.
 Download this flyer for more information about Summer Academy locations, dates, and times.

 - How does a student register for Summer Academy programming?

-Elementary: Students can register for a Summer Academy program is available through the online parent portal (see above for link).
+Elementary: Enrollment for a K5-grade 8 Summer Academy program is available through the online parent portal (see above for link).
 Parents can also access the portal at any MPS elementary school, at Central Services (room 150, Extended Learning Opportunities), at the Department of Student Services, or at any Summer Academy site.
 New and returning families without a parent portal will be directed to create an account (or see link above).

 Grades 9-12 high school credit recovery and acceleration: Students should register with their school counselor or with the Extended Learning Opportunities staff, room 150, MPS Central Services.

 Grade 8 Promotional Program: Principals must recommend MPS students for the Grade 8 Promotional Program.
 Each student's current school must submit the required retention documentation and complete the registrations.
 This program is for MPS students only!

 Be the Change: This program is designed for high school students looking to boost core academic and social development skills prior to the start of the new school year.
 Priority will be given to incoming 9th grade students and returning Be the Change students.
 The program design allows previous participants to engage in college and career readiness, credit recovery, and community service activities throughout their years of high school.

 Extended School Year (ESY): Students with special education needs should be enrolled only if the individualized education program (IEP) team decides that the student needs summer placement to maintain skills gained during the year or if he or she was not able to be involved in job training due to scheduling conflicts during the school year.